93. The Kirby House

 Date: 1890

-Sarah Gill Kirby, the wife of a Douglas businessman, built this house for her family when she was 35 years old.
-Her husband died a few years later, and she continued to live here with her two children as one of the area’s reigning social matriarchs.
+Sarah Gill Kirby, the wife of a Douglas businessman Frank Kirby, hired local contractor George Kurz to build this house for her family when she was 35 years old.
+Unusual for its 1890s, Sarah mortgaged the lot in her own name.
+Her husband Frank died in 1896 but Sarah continued to live at “the Kirby,” along with her two children, as one of the area’s reigning social matriarchs.
 By the 1920s she was renting rooms to tourists and growing ginseng for commercial purposes.
 She moved to California in 1932, where she lived until her death in 1951.
-The house was used as the area’s first hospital from 1931 to 1960.
-The builder of the home was local contractor George Kurz; it is now known as the Kirby House Inn.
+Sarah Kirby’s daughter Faith Kirby Nevins inherited the house and turned it into the area’s first hospital in 1931.
+After 1960, when the hospital moved to a modern facility, the grand Queen Anne-style home was restored to serve as the Kirby House B&B, an early LGBTQ+-friendly lodging establishment.
+The house was listed on the Michigan Register of Historic Places in 1987.